top of page

 A key element of the reform package is the abolition of marriage value, a factor that significantly increases the cost of lease extensions for leases below 80 years.
 Additionally, the reforms aim to address the issue of escalating or doubling ground rents by introducing a cap in the calculation the premium payable to the freeholder, although the the precise details of the cap need to be ironed out.

 If your lease is below 80 years, or if your ground rent exceeds 0.1% of the property's value, the reforms are highly likely to make a lease extension more affordable.
 The removal of marriage value and the ground rent cap will significantly reduce the premium.
-Note however that some valuation experts state that some lease extensions could cost more under the new rules and specific advise is needed in each case.
+Note however that some valuation experts state that some lease extensions (those that have more than 80 years remaining) could cost more under the new rules and specific advice is needed in each case.

 2. Could the reforms make a lease extension more expensive?